Nemocas/AbstractAlgebra.jl/docs/src/residue.md

 ## Types and parent objects

-Residues implemented using the AbstractAlgebra generics have type `Generic.Res{T}` where `T` is the type of elements of the residue ring.
+Residues implemented using the AbstractAlgebra generics have type `Generic.Res{T}` where `T` is the type of elements of the base ring.
 See the file `src/generic/GenericTypes.jl` for details.

 Parent objects of such residue ring elements have type `Generic.ResRing{T}`.